Romi-Demis/RoCamp-PA2577-Project/README.md

 ## 🚀 Features

 ### Core Functionality
-- **User Management**: Role-based authentication (Students, Instructors, Admins)
-- **Course Catalog**: Browse and search courses with filtering by category and difficulty
-- **Video Learning**: Stream video lectures with progress tracking
+User Management:Secure user authentication with role-based access for Students, Instructors, and Administrators.
+Course Catalog:Users can browse, search, and filter courses by category, difficulty level, and topic.
+Video Learning:Students can stream lecture videos with automatic tracking of viewing progress.
-- **Interactive Quizzes**: Take timed quizzes with instant feedback and scoring
+Interactive Quizzes:Timed quizzes provide instant feedback and automatically calculate scores.
-- **Progress Tracking**: Monitor learning progress with detailed analytics
-- **Responsive Design**: Optimized for desktop, tablet, and mobile devices
+Progress Tracking:The platform records completed lessons and quiz results to display detailed learning progress.
+Responsive Design:The user interface adapts seamlessly to desktops, tablets, and mobile devices for an optimal experience.

 ### Technical Features
-- **Three-Tier Architecture**: Clean separation of presentation, business logic, and data layers
-- **RESTful API**: Comprehensive API with detailed documentation
-- **JWT Authentication**: Secure token-based authentication
-- **Real-time Updates**: Progress tracking and notifications
-- **File Management**: Support for video, documents, and course materials
-- **Database Optimization**: Indexed queries and efficient data structures
+Three-Tier Architecture:The system is designed with a clear separation between the frontend (presentation layer), backend API (business logic), and database (data layer), improving scalability and maintainability.
+RESTful API:All backend functionality is exposed through well-structured REST endpoints that allow the frontend and external services to communicate with the system.
+JWT Authentication:Secure authentication is implemented using JSON Web Tokens, ensuring that only authorized users can access protected resources.
+Real-time Updates:The platform provides dynamic updates for user progress, quiz results, and learning activity without requiring full page reloads.
+File Management:The system supports uploading and managing learning materials such as videos, documents, and course resources.
+Database Optimization:The database uses indexed tables and optimized queries to ensure fast data retrieval and reliable performance, even as the number of users grows.

 ## 🏗️ Architecture

 ### Frontend (React)
-- **Framework**: React 18 with TypeScript
+Framework:Built using React 18 with TypeScript, providing a modern, strongly typed, and component-based user interface.
-- **Styling**: Tailwind CSS with custom design system
+Styling:Styled with Tailwind CSS and a custom design system to ensure consistency, responsiveness, and a clean visual layout.
-- **State Management**: Context API for authentication and global state
+State Management:Uses the React Context API to manage authentication, user sessions, and global application state.
-- **Routing**: React Router for client-side navigation
-- **HTTP Client**: Axios with interceptors for API communication
+Routing:React Router is used for client-side navigation, allowing smooth transitions between pages without reloading.
+API Communication:Axios is used as the HTTP client with interceptors for handling authentication tokens and error responses when communicating with the backend API.

 ### Backend (Node.js)
-- **Runtime**: Node.js with Express.js framework
+Runtime:The backend is built using Node.js with the Express.js framework to provide a fast, scalable, and lightweight REST API.
-- **Authentication**: JWT tokens with bcrypt password hashing
+Authentication:User authentication is implemented using JSON Web Tokens (JWT) combined with bcrypt for secure password hashing and verification.
-- **Security**: Helmet, CORS, rate limiting, and input validation
-- **File Upload**: Multer for handling file uploads (ready for S3 integration)
-- **Error Handling**: Centralized error handling with detailed logging

-### Database (MySQL/PostgreSQL)
-- **Primary Database**: MySQL/PostgreSQL compatible schema
-- **Data Structure**: Normalized tables with proper indexing
-- **Relationships**: Foreign key constraints and referential integrity
-- **Performance**: Optimized queries with proper indexes
+Security:Multiple security layers are applied, including Helmet for HTTP headers, CORS for cross-origin requests, rate limiting to prevent abuse, and input validation to protect against malicious data.
+File Uploads:Multer is used to handle file uploads, allowing users to upload course materials such as videos and documents.
+The system is designed to integrate with cloud storage services such as Amazon S3.
+Error Handling & Logging:The application uses centralized error handling with structured logging, making it easier to detect, debug, and resolve issues in production environments.

+###Database (MySQL / PostgreSQL)
+Primary Database:The platform uses a relational database compatible with MySQL and PostgreSQL to store user data, courses, quizzes, and learning progress.
+Data Structure:The database schema is fully normalized with well-defined tables to reduce redundancy and improve data consistency.
+Relationships & Integrity:Foreign key constraints are used to maintain strong relationships between tables, ensuring data integrity across users, courses, and enrollments.
+Performance Optimization:Frequently accessed columns are indexed and queries are optimized to provide fast and reliable performance as the system scales.
 ## 🛠️ Technologies Used

-### Frontend
+### Frontend Technologies

-- React 18
-- TypeScript
-- Tailwind CSS
-- React Router
-- Axios
-- Lucide React Icons
+React 18 – Modern JavaScript framework for building fast, component-based user interfaces TypeScript – Provides static typing for safer and more maintainable code Tailwind CSS – Utility-first CSS framework for responsive and consistent styling React Router – Handles client-side navigation and page routing Axios – HTTP client used for communication with the backend REST API Lucide React Icons – Lightweight and customizable icon library for a polished user interface

-### Backend
+### Backend Technologies

-- Node.js
-- Express.js
-- JWT (jsonwebtoken)
-- bcryptjs
-- MySQL2
-- Helmet
-- CORS
-- Express Rate Limit
+Node.js – High-performance JavaScript runtime for building scalable server-side applications Express.js – Lightweight web framework for creating RESTful APIs JWT (jsonwebtoken) – Used for secure user authentication and session management bcryptjs – Provides secure password hashing and verification MySQL2 – Database client for communicating with MySQL and PostgreSQL-compatible databases Helmet – Adds HTTP security headers to protect against common web vulnerabilities CORS – Controls cross-origin resource sharing for secure frontend–backend communication Express Rate Limit – Protects the API from abuse by limiting excessive requests

-### Development Tools
+###Development Tools

-- ESLint
-- Prettier
-- Git
-- npm/yarn
+ESLint – Enforces consistent code quality and helps identify potential errors Prettier – Automatically formats code to maintain a clean and readable styl Git – Version control system used to manage source code and collaboration npm / Yarn – Package managers for installing, managing, and running project dependencies

 ## 📦 Installation

 ### Prerequisites
-- Node.js 16+ and npm
-- MySQL 8.0+ or PostgreSQL 12+
-- Git
+To run and deploy the EduPort platform, the following tools must be installed:
+Node.js 16+ and npm – Required to run and build both the frontend and backend services MySQL 8.0+ or PostgreSQL 12+ – Used as the relational database for storing application data Git – Used to clone the repository and manage version control

 ### Local Development Setup